Red Wine Vinegar

 Pro Tips

-- Store away from direct sunlight which can degrade color and flavor compounds
+- Store away from heat sources and direct sunlight to preserve color and flavor

 Origin & Heritage